BoldBigflank/js13k-2025-al13ycat/README.md

 [Trello Board](https://trello.com/b/KACSqlyF/js13k2025-black-cat)

 # MVP
-- Clicking a record selects it
+- Grabbing a record selects it
-    - Either move to controller or highlight
+    - Move to controller
+- Releasing a controller
-- Placing a record places it
+    - If near a table, places it
-    - This updates the puzzle model
+    - Else returns it
 - Create a Current Streak bar
 - Create a Challenges complete display